Nuxify/widgetbook/README.md

 -   **Avatar (with fallback initials):**
     Use `CircleAvatar()` to display a profile image or fallback initials if no image is available.

+-   **CardLoader:**
+    Use `CardLoader()` to create a customizable skeleton loader for card-like UI elements.
+It allows you to specify the height and width, with default values for base and highlight colors.

 ## Textfields & Inputs